fhernanb/T_exp_lin/README.md

 <!-- badges: end -->

-This is the repository for the paper entitled “Distinguishing between distributions.
-The case of the exponential and Lindley distributions”.
+This is the repository for the paper entitled “Distinguishing between the Exponential and Lindley distributions.
+An Illustration from Experimental Psychology”.
 In this repository you can find all R code used in the paper.